infection/site/src/guide/command-line-options.md

 Run the mutation testing only for covered by tests files.

+> This option was removed in Infection 0.31.0, use `--with-uncovered` instead

 ### `--only-covering-test-cases`

 Execute only those test cases that cover mutated line, not the whole test file with covering test cases.
 Can dramatically speed up Mutation Testing for slow test suites, like functional or integration.